Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Experimental Setup

 \subsection{Implementation Details}

-All methods are implemented in Python 3.9 using scikit-learn 1.0.2 \cite{scikitlearn}, XGBoost 1.5.0 \cite{chen2016xgboost}, LIME 0.2.0.1 \cite{ribeiro2016should}, SHAP 0.40.0 \cite{lundberg2017unified}, CircuitGraph 0.2.0 \cite{circuitgraph}, and NetworkX 2.6.3 \cite{networkx}.
-Experiments run on a Linux workstation with Intel Xeon processors and 64GB RAM.
+All methods are implemented in Python 3.12.3 using scikit-learn 1.8.0 \cite{scikitlearn}, XGBoost 3.1.2 \cite{chen2016xgboost}, LIME 0.2.0.1 \cite{ribeiro2016should}, SHAP 0.50.0 \cite{lundberg2017unified}, CircuitGraph 0.2.0 \cite{circuitgraph}, and NetworkX 2.6.3 \cite{networkx}.
+Graphviz \cite{graphviz} is used to generate visual graph representations of circuit netlists for inspection and debugging.
+Experiments were run on a Linux workstation with Intel Xeon processors and 64GB RAM.
 Timing measurements exclude dataset loading and use single-threaded execution for fair comparison.
-Source code and preprocessed datasets are available at [repository URL upon publication].
+Source code and preprocessed datasets are available at \url{https://github.com/paulwhitten/expl_methods_hw_trojan_detection_code}.